EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 ## Web interface

-All files in Onedata are organized in spaces.
+All files in DataHub are organized in spaces.
 The Web User interface allows for uploading new files as well as opening existing files.

 In order to upload a file simply open the directory in which the file should be